Tanvir-7/peppermint-ticketing/README.md

-# IT Helpdesk Ticketing System Simulation using Peppermint
+# IT Helpdesk Ticketing System using Peppermint

 ## Table of Contents
 - [Overview](#overview)